dominik791/react-testing-guide/README.md

 ![dependency5](./images/dependency5.png)

-Use webpack to preprocess files in Karma
+To use webpack and preprocess files in Karma

 <br/>